 - Femara alone (2.5 mg per day) (170 women)

 - Femara plus Avastin (15 mg/kg every 3 weeks) (173 women)

 Femara is a pill, usually taken once per day.
-Avastin is given intravenously, which means it is dripped into your body through a needle inserted into a vein.
+Avastin is given intravenously, which means the medicine is delivered directly into your bloodstream through an IV or a port.

 After slightly more than 3 years of follow-up, the researchers found that the women who got Femara plus Avastin had better progression-free survival than women who got only Femara: